-For the over threefold increase in clinical mental health interventions between 1955 and 1975 recorded in US Social Indicators, in his wise and inspirational flow theory, Csikszentmihalyi (1990, pp209-210, re-arranged) agrees with Pascal (1670) that existential anxiety is a root problem.
-He does not propose Pascal's solution of giving oneself to another cause in the form of doing god's will.
-He proposes a related one for the modern man who, Csikszentmihalyi (1990) notes may not accept all the "baggage" of a traditional religious deity.
-Some have sought an antidote to the "baggage" problem by reformulating their religious beliefs in a way compatible with current scientific understandings, eg this might be broadly construed as the programme of Jung and Jaffe (1989) and Dozier (1991).
-Csikszentmihalyi's instead sees an antidote in people acquiring:
+An over threefold increase in clinical mental health interventions between 1955 and 1975 is recorded in US Social Indicators.
+In his wise and inspirational flow theory, Csikszentmihalyi's explanation for this increase agrees with Pascal (1670), namely that existential anxiety is a root problem.
+Csikszentmihalyi does not propose Pascal's solution of giving oneself to another cause in the form of doing God's will since modern man may not accept all the "baggage" of a traditional religious deity.
+Others advocate overcoming the "baggage" problem by reformulating religious beliefs in a way compatible with current scientific understandings, eg this might be broadly construed as the programme of Jung and Jaffe (1989) and of Borg (1998).
+He instead sees an antidote to existential anxiety in people acquiring:

-control of their lives, an autotelic self that is never bored, seldom anxious, easily translates potential threats into enjoyable challenges, and its acquisition requires consciously setting goals that are neither unrealistic so that hopes are dashed ... or have the safety of being trivial
+"control of their lives, an autotelic self that is never bored, seldom anxious, easily translates potential threats into enjoyable challenges and its acquisition requires consciously setting goals that are neither unrealistic so that hopes are dashed ... or have the safety of being trivial" [Csikszentmihalyi (1990, pp. 209-210, re-arranged)].

-Since control in Csikzentmihalyi's denotation cannot be attained if the person chooses trivially safe goals, Csikzentmihalyi unambiguously uses the term control, not to denote perfect control, but merely a limited degree of control.
-Csikzentmihalyi's theory differs from the whiffs of danger theory in three respects.
+Since control in Csikzentmihalyi's denotation cannot be attained if the person chooses trivially safe goals, Csikzentmihalyi unambiguously uses the term control, not to denote perfect control, but merely a limited degree of control.\ Csikzentmihalyi's theory differs from the whiffs of danger theory in three respects.
 First, it advocates particular attitudes of mind and developing particular competencies in responding to risks, a matter on which the whiffs theory is silent.
-Second it sees the risks more as bad outcomes to be overcome via flow aiding in resilience, coping, adaptation, whereas the whiffs theory embraces a particular set of risks as essential for developing and maintaining a healthy brain.
-Third it concerns conscious choice, whereas the whiffs theory concerns the effects of risks on both conscious and unconscious choice.
-Most sensual risks, for instance, are decisionprocessed at the unconscious level for concluding what is seen, heard, felt, smelt.
+Second, it sees the risks more as bad outcomes to be overcome via flow aiding in resilience, coping, adaptation, whereas the whiffs theory embraces a particular set of risks as essential for developing and maintaining a healthy brain.
+Third, it concerns conscious choice, whereas the whiffs theory concerns the effects of risks on both conscious and unconscious choice.
+Most sensual risks, for instance, are decision-processed at the unconscious level for concluding what is seen, heard, felt, smelt.